royw/version_bumper/DEV-README.md

 So now the project is building clean, whoooop!
 Before proceeding, let's take a look at what the build task does:

-    ➤ task build --summary
+    ➤ task make --summary
-    task: build
+    task: make

-    Build the project
+    Make the project

     Format the project, check for code quality, check for compliance, perform unit testing, build distributables, build documentation, and run the application to display its version.

     commands:
-     - Task: show-env
+     - Task: fe:show-env
      - Task: format
      - Task: lint
-     - pre-commit run --all-files
-     - hatch -e dev build
+     - Task: execute-pre-commit
+     - Task: fe:build
-     - Task: update-venv
+     - Task: fe:update-env
      - Task: check-licenses
      - Task: coverage
      - Task: metrics
      - Task: build-docs
      - Task: version

+Yes, I like my make to do a lot.
+Feel free to change to your preferences.

+Real quick

+- `fe:show-env` just prints info about your virtual environment.
+- `format` formats your code using ruff and blacken-docs.
+- `lint` checks your code for problems.
+- `execute-pre-commit` this is the task that pre-commit calls, so doing here too reduces blocked commits...
+- `fe:build` builds your project using the current front end.
+- `fe:update-env` updates your virtual environment.
+Necessary to make current pyproject.toml values available to metadata.
+- `check-licenses` useful when using REUSE to catch new files without copyright/license header.
+- `coverage` runs pytest with coverage with the python specified in pyproject.toml.
+- `metrics` here's another you may want to customize.
+- `build-docs` generates project documentation into `site/`.
+To view, run `task serve-docs` or `task docs`.
+- `version` runs your program with a `--version` option.
+This is a smoke test of your program.

+Currently `execute-commit` just calls `check-pyproject`.

+Taking a look at the docs task:

+    ➤ task docs --summary
+    task: docs

+    Create the project documentation and open in the browser.

+    commands:
+     - Task: build-docs
+     - Task: serve-docs

+Note that build-docs is included in the make task, so you might want to just run `task serve-docs` and examine your documentation.
+Now if you were in a documentation editing phase, then the `task docs` would both build and show the built documentation.

+Note: "fe:" prefix stands for "front-end".
+When you switch development systems some taskfiles are symbolically linked to `taskfiles/front-end.yaml` and `taskfiles/front-end-vars.yaml` which contain development system specific tasks and variables:

+    ➤ ls -l taskfiles
+    total 24
+    lrwxrwxrwx 1 royw royw   15 Aug  7 22:00 front-end-vars.yaml -> hatch-vars.yaml
+    lrwxrwxrwx 1 royw royw   10 Aug  7 22:00 front-end.yaml -> hatch.yaml
+    -rw-rw-r-- 1 royw royw  568 Aug  7 22:00 hatch-vars.yaml
+    -rw-rw-r-- 1 royw royw 2226 Aug  7 22:00 hatch.yaml
+    -rw-rw-r-- 1 royw royw  574 Aug  7 22:00 poetry-vars.yaml
+    -rw-rw-r-- 1 royw royw 1561 Aug  7 22:00 poetry.yaml
+    -rw-rw-r-- 1 royw royw  598 Aug  7 22:00 setuptools-vars.yaml
+    -rw-rw-r-- 1 royw royw 2294 Aug  7 22:00 setuptools.yaml

+The main `Taskfile.yaml` loads the `front-end*.yaml` files into the "fe:" namespace.
+You will probably very seldom, if ever, run "fe:" tasks directly.
+Look at the `switch-to-*` tasks if you want to see how this works.

-Let's remove the switch tasks discussed above and the tasks ran by build from the available task list:
+Let's remove the init, switch, make, and make sub-tasks discussed above from the available task list:

-    * check-pyproject:        Check the consistency between poetry and hatch in the pyproject.toml file.
+    * check-reuse:                Check if project is REUSE compliant.
     * clean:                      Remove virtual environments and generated files.
-    * coverage:               Run the unit tests with coverage.
-    * docs:                   Create the project documentation and open in the browser.
+    * lockfiles-disable:          Disable backend to use requirements.txt files managed by pip-compile as lock files.
+    * lockfiles-enable:           Enable backend to use requirements.txt files managed by pip-compile as lock files.
     * main:                       Run the __main__ module code, passing arguments to the module.
 Example: task main -- --version
-    * pre-commit:             Must pass before allowing version control commit.
+    * make-env:                   Create and update virtual environment
+    * pypi-version:               Get the current version of the given package(s) from pypi and output as PEP508 dependency specifier(s).
     * reuse-disable:              Disable using SPDX reuse for enforcing copyright and license.
     * reuse-enable:               Enable using SPDX reuse for enforcing copyright and license.
     * reuse-lint:                 Perform reuse checks if pyproject.toml: tools.taskfile.reuse is set to "enabled"
-    * serve-docs:             Start the documentation server and open browser at localhost:8000.
-    * tests:                  Run the unit tests for the supported versions of python.
+    * test:                       Run the unit tests for the supported versions of python.

 and look at pre-commit task which is invoked in .pre-commit-config.yaml when ran by pre-commit in the build task.